nataraj2/amrex-tutorials/ExampleCodes/FortranInterface/Advection_F/Exec/SingleVortex/README.md

 #amr.restart = chk00100    # specify checkpoint file for restart
 ```
 - `amr.check_int` specifies the frequency of writing checkpoint. `amr.restart` specifies the restart file for doing a restart.
 Once the initial run is complete, you can uncomment the `amr.restart` option and run again.
+Note that, during restart, the
+`amr.max_level` can be equal to or larger than what the restart file has (but not less than that).
+The code automatically fills the finer levels.